 This is a question that many people ask themselves when filing for bankruptcy.
-If you are filing for Chapter 7 bankruptcy, then the answer is yes!
-You can stay in your apartment and continue to pay rent as you usually would on the rental property.
+If you are filing for Chapter 7 bankruptcy, the answer is yes!
+You can stay in your apartment and continue paying rent as usual on the rental property.

 However, filing for Chapter 13 bankruptcy – which requires monthly payments – will depend on how much money you make each month and how much of your income goes to necessities like housing.
 In addition, chapter 13 and renting an apartment is a little more complicated in that the Bankruptcy Court may have to approve a new lease.

 For example, as long as a tenant pays their rent on time, they may continue to reside in the apartment under the lease or by standard law landlord-tenant regulations.
 Therefore, it is critical to keep making regular payments while a bankruptcy case goes through court.

 If a landlord has already begun evicting a tenant before the bankruptcy is filed, the landlord may be able to proceed with the eviction.